South Texas Family Residential Center

 CoreCivic, previously called "Corrections Corporation of America", is seeking a license to operate the facility as a General Residential Operation but litigation was brought by Texas RioGrande Legal Aid on behalf of Grassroots Leadership and the detainees themselves to block the licensing by the Texas Department of Family and Protective Services.

+U.S. Immigration and Customs Enforcement (ICE) closed the detention center in June 2024, citing cost savings to add more beds in other facilities as the Biden administration implemented new border restrictions.
+In 2025, CoreCivic announced a new contract with ICE to reopen the facility.

+U.S. Immigration and Customs Enforcement (ICE) awarded the previous facility operators CoreCivic and Target Hospitality a 5-year contract in 2025, aiming to immediately resume operations.

 Location and description

 The site is located approximately 100 miles north of the Rio Grande and 70 miles southwest of San Antonio, southwest of Dilley, Texas, in Frio County.
 The address is 1925 W. Highway 85, Dilley, Texas, United States, zip code 78017.

 The 50-acre site contains 80 small, tan-colored, two-bedroom, one-bathroom cottages in which the families will live.
-The cottages can house up to 8 people and contain bunk beds as well as baby cribs.
+The cottages can house up to eight people and contain bunk beds as well as baby cribs.
 They also have a flat-screen television.
 There is a kitchen, but cooking is not allowed in order to prevent fires.
 The cottages are connected by dirt roads.

-There are also recreational and medical facilities, a school, trailer classrooms, a library, basketball court, playgrounds, and email access.
+There are also recreational and medical facilities, a school, trailer classrooms, a library, a basketball court, playgrounds, and email access.
 A cafeteria is open for 12 hours a day, but snacks can be obtained at any hour.

 The site was formerly a camp used by oilfield workers.

 Detainees

 The South Texas Family Residential Center was at first only able to accommodate 480 people when the first group of residents arrive in December 2014 from a Border Patrol training camp located in Artesia, New Mexico.
 The capacity was 2,400 residents by May 2014 with a staff of 600.
-It was will eventually planned to have a capacity of 3,000.
+It was eventually planned to have a capacity of 3,000.
 It is intended to detain mostly women and children from Central America.

 Administration

-The facility opened in 2014 and is operated mainly by CoreCivic.
+The facility opened in 2014 and is operated mainly by CoreCivic and Target Hospitality.
+On June 10, 2024 CoreCivic received a notification from ICE stating their intention to terminate their contract as they move to close the facility due to high costs.

 Local sources indicated the United States Government pays approximately $19 million monthly to operate the facility.

 The operating cost of the facility will be $296 per person per day according to a statement made to reporters by an official at Immigration and Customs Enforcement.